-As for the composition, if you are using a wide angle lens, you will probably include some foreground.
-Unless you are going for all sky photography.
+As for the composition, if you are using a wide-angle lens, you will often include some foreground.

 Be sure to frame the area of the sky from where the meteor shower originates.
 If you look at that spot sideways, you will have the meteor crossing the sky from side to side.

 If you can frame it so that it is in front of you, then you will have the meteors coming towards you.
 This will add a 3D feeling to the image.

 All-sky photography is a kind of photography where you use a fisheye lens to frame only the sky.

 Traditionally, this is done with an astro-camera fitted with a fisheye lens, placed under a plexiglass dome and connected to a computer.

 You can achieve a similar result with your camera and a fisheye lens aimed at the zenith.

 Stacking Frames for Meteor Photography